pnxenopoulos/csgonavparse/README.md

-# gonav
+# csgonavparse

+This is a clone of the [gonav](https://github.com/mrazza/gonav) repository, with the appropriate changes to fix bugs that hampered use in Go versions >= 1.14.
+The original repository description is

-A [Source Engine](https://en.wikipedia.org/wiki/Source_(game_engine)) bot Nav file parser written in Go.
+> A [Source Engine](https://en.wikipedia.org/wiki/Source_(game_engine)) bot Nav file parser written in Go.
 This was written for CS:GO but will likely work with little or no modification for other Source titles.
 The specifics of the .nav format were reverse engineered using the information on [Valve's wiki](https://developer.valvesoftware.com/wiki/NAV) as a starting point.
 For more information on Source's Navigation Meshes see Valve's wiki: https://developer.valvesoftware.com/wiki/Navigation_Meshes

-# Usage
+# Parsing `.nav` files
-See the `_examples` folder for examples of how to use this library.
-The basics, however, are pretty straightforward.
-Create a parser and pass in any `Reader` that contains the binary .nav data, then call the `Parse()` method.
-This will output a parsed `NavMesh` object which you can perform operations on.
-Here's a terse example:
+First, create a parser and pass in any `Reader` that contains the binary `.nav` file.
+This file game can be found in CSGO's game files.
+Then, call the `Parse()` method.
+Doing so will output a parsed `NavMesh` object which you can perform operations on.
+See an example below:

 ```
 f, _ := os.Open("de_dust2.nav") // Open the file
-parser := gonav.Parser{Reader: f}
+parser := gonav.Parser{Reader: f} // Create the parser
 mesh, _ := parser.Parse() // Parse the file
 area := mesh.QuadTreeAreas.FindAreaByPoint(gonav.Vector3{10, 10, 10}, true) // Find the nav area that contains the world point {10, 10} with a Z-value closest to 10
 fmt.Println(area)
 ```

+Further examples are available in the `examples` directory.

 # Path Finding
 This library also supports path finding across nav meshes via an A* implementation.